matthewstokeley/cartographer/README.md

 // if there is a route, find it var route = map.hasRoute() ? map.getRoute() : '';

-// here is a simple example for contextually loading scripts using an loadScript function

-var loadScript = (scriptName) => {

-}

 switch route
   case 'fiction'